ANUBHUTIjaiswal/ShopZen/README.md

 ## 🌟 Project Overview

-ShopZen is a fully responsive and modern eCommerce web application inspired by Amazona, with enhancements tailored for real-world usability.
+ShopZen is a fully responsive and modern eCommerce web application, with enhancements tailored for real-world usability.
 It includes essential features such as product browsing, user authentication, cart management, order placement, admin dashboard, and more.

 ## 🧰 Technologies Used